 Interactive and Visual Elements.
 Emotional design also involves using engaging visual and interactive elements.
 Vibrant colors, intuitive animations, and user-friendly interfaces all contribute to a more enjoyable experience.
 The design should prioritize usability while incorporating playful and engaging elements.
 Applications like Spendee and You Need A Budget (YNAB) use visually appealing charts and graphs to represent financial data, making it easier for users to understand and manage their finances.

-Future Trends in Fintech Design
+Future Trends in Fintech App Design

 Voice and Conversational Interfaces.
 The rise of voice-activated assistants and chatbots will transform how users interact with fintech applications.
 Interfaces will need to accommodate voice commands and conversational interactions.
 This includes designing intuitive voice user interfaces (VUIs) and ensuring that chatbots can handle complex financial queries effectively.
 Voice interactions will require clear and concise responses, with visual elements complementing voice data for enhanced understanding.